 FAQ

 What is the average endocrinology NP salary?
-The national average endocrinology NP salary is approximately $130,295 per year as of early 2026 (ZipRecruiter), broadly in line with the BLS all-NP median of $129,210 (May 2024).
+The national average endocrinology NP salary is approximately $130,295 per year as of early 2026 (ZipRecruiter), slightly below the BLS all-NP median of $132,300 (May 2025).
 The full range is $95,000–$185,000+, with geography, work setting, and credentials driving most of the variation.

 Do endocrinology NPs earn less than other NP specialties?
 Endocrinology NPs earn near the national NP median, which places them below cardiology, oncology, and CRNA compensation but in a comparable range to nephrology, gastroenterology, and primary care NPs.
 The trade-off is schedule: endocrinology is predominantly outpatient Monday-to-Friday with no nights, no weekends, and minimal emergency calls.
 NPs who prioritize that work-life structure commonly find the compensation appropriate for the lifestyle it enables.